Musk decries bitcoin's 'insane' energy use after Tesla payment U-turn - Up News Info

 Musk reaffirmed he remains a strong believer in cryptocurrencies and was looking at other cryptocurrencies that use less than 1% of bitcoin’s energy.

-On Tuesday, he polled Twitter users on whether Tesla should accept dogecoin, a currency he has helped turn from a joke into a valuable commodity.

-He announced on Sunday that his commercial rocket company SpaceX would accept dogecoin as payment to launch a lunar mission next year – just hours after he sent the cryptocurrency spiraling downward when he called it “a hustle” during a guest-host spot on the “Saturday Night Live” TV show.
-(Reporting by Hyunjoo Jin in Berkeley, Subrat Patnaik in Bengaluru; Editing by Pravin Char, Sayantani Ghosh, Saumyadeb Chakrabarty and Nick Zieminski)
+(Reporting by Hyunjoo Jin in Berkeley, Subrat Patnaik in Bengaluru; Additional reporting by Joe White, Sinead M Carew, Megan Davis and Tom Westbrook; Editing by Pravin Char, Sayantani Ghosh, Saumyadeb Chakrabarty and Nick Zieminski)

 Advertisement